Birdwatcher's Diary™

 Merge mode has two principal uses.
 The first is to expand your list by geography.
 Let's say you are working with a Santa Clara County list, and you see a first sighting for the county.
 Or perhaps you just stray over into San Mateo county, and see a species which isn't on the Santa Clara County list.
 If you don't have any sightings recorded, you can just recall a "bigger" list (e.g., a California list) using the Replace mode, but if you do have sightings recorded, just recall the bigger list using Merge mode.
 This will merge the two lists (that is, it will not produce any duplicates), without affecting the sightings you've already recorded on the main screen.

 The second use for the Merge function is to merge a separate list of so-called "spuhs" like "Gull sp" into a main list which doesn't include them.
 Our standard lists (United States, Mexico, United Kingdom) contain only "real species," not "spuhs."
 If you create a separate list of the latter, you can use the Merge function to merge those in with any of the other lists.
+This is something you'll probably want to do for a Christmas Bird Count.

 Default is one special case on the list of master lists that you can recall.
 It's "grey'ed out," but that doesn't indicate it's not active, only that you can't delete it (you can delete any of the others by swiping to the right and tapping the Delete button that appears).
-Default will restore the "factory default" list that appeared when you first installed the software, which is either the U.K. list if you're iPhone is configured to indicate that's your home, the Mexico list if that's where you are, or otherwise the U.S. list.
+Default will restore the "factory default" list that appeared when you first installed the software, which is either the U.K. list if your iPhone is configured to indicate that's your home, the Mexico list if that's where you are, or otherwise the U.S. list.

 The Save lists screen is much simpler: